fmuratori/multiplayer-minesweeper/README.md

 - *session* is named `mmsession`
 - *game* is named `mmgame`

-Ports configuration for server session:
+Ports configuration for service frontend:
 - port 3000 for HTTP requests

-Ports configuration for server session:
+Ports configuration for service session:
 - port 8001 for REST API calls
 - port 8002 for Socket.IO channels

-Ports configuration for server game:
+Ports configuration for service game:
 - port 8003 for REST API calls
 - port 8004 for Socket.IO channels